Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 PassThroughSwConnector (cid:100) PortPrototypes of different ClientServerIn terfaces are considered compatible if and only if

-#@SECTION: 1.
-For at least one ClientServerOperation deﬁned in the context of
+ 1. For at least one ClientServerOperation deﬁned in the context of

 the
 ClientServerInterface of the provided outer PortPrototype a compat